Tamil television drama: Singapore and Malaysia

 In Singapore and Malaysia Tamil Channel airs Tamil Series and subtitle in the English and Malay languages.
 Among the most popular series are Vettai, Nijangal, Ennuyire, Annamalai, Ragasiyam and Neeya.

 Other countries

 Tamil Series and television shows are also popular among the Tamil diaspora.
 Tamil television shows are aired on certain cable television channels in various countries such as the Malaysia, Singapore, Indonesia, the Philippines, Arab states of the Persian Gulf, South Africa, Réunion, Mauritius, Seychelles, Fiji, Guyana, Burma, Trinidad and Tobago, the French West Indies, Western Europe, Australia, Canada and the United States.

 As The Iron Handed Phantom – Mayavi, the series aired dubbed in South Korea, China (in Mandarin) and Australia.
 It also aired in Europe.
 It was also dubbed in other Indian languages like Hindi, Marathi, Bengali, Malayalam, Telugu, Gujarati and Rajasthani for all the others Indian channels.

 In 2007 Mayavi won the Special Prize Award in the Drama category at the Seoul International Drama Awards.

-Running time

-An episode of a popular Tamil television drama from the 2000s is usually between 30 and 60 minutes in length (including advertisements), which is much longer than a typical episode of an Indian or Western European series.